Americana Tour: North Dakota Roadside Art

 It would be udderly ridiculous to think there is a 38-foot-tall cow watching travelers fly by.
 But not in North Dakota, where Salem Sue eyes visitors from her perch along Interstate 94 at New Salem.

 Sue is a tribute to the area’s strong dairy industry of a classic piece of Americana.
 In terms of these tributes, North Dakota is a land of the giants.
-When you load up the family truckster for one last before-school-starts vacation, check out North Dakota’s larger-than-life examples of classic Americana: turtles, buffalo, waterfowl, fish and more.
+When you load up the family truckster for vacation, check out North Dakota’s larger-than-life examples of classic Americana: turtles, buffalo, waterfowl, fish and more.

 North Dakota has an affinity for turtles, as is evident in Tommy Turtle in Bottineau, W’eel Turtle in Dunseith and Rusty the Turtle in Turtle Lake.
 It likes its wheat, and the Wheat Statue in Williston and its waterfowl (Sandy the Sandhill Crane at Steele).
 North Dakotans have a place in their hearts for buffalo (World’s Largest Buffalo at Jamestown).